 •─ ─ •─• •• •─ ─ • ─

 Throughout this guide, we’ve covered a variety of ways to say hello using Morse code, as well as some very dire situations in which this knowledge could be handy.

-I hope you found this guide helpful, and if you would like to learn more about Morse code, check out our growing archive of Morse code guides here.
+I hope you found this guide helpful, and if you would like to explore the code a bit more, see our Morse Code Translator.

 Until next time, happy dabbling!